 Hezekiah vs. Isaiah (2 Kings 18-20)

 Unfortunately, Judah was headed towards the same outcome as her big sister.
 God sent prophets to warn Judah against imitating the ways of Israel.
 King Hezekiah responded positively to the prophetic word.
-He removed the high places and cut down the Asherah.
+He removed the high places and cut down the Asherah poles.
 2 Kings 18-19 says that Hezekiah held fast to the Lord and kept his commandments.
 When Assyrian threat came, he cried out to God for help.
 Through the mediation of the prophet Isaiah, God heard and responded to Hezekiah.
 Finally a good guy!
 Right?

 Josiah vs. Huldah